iterorganization/IMAS-Validator/docs/source/index.rst

    define TOC here, but it'll be put in the sidebar by the theme

 =====================
-IMAS Validator Manual
+IMAS-Validator Manual
 =====================

-IMAS Validator is a tool to validate IMAS IDS's through the use of general and case specific validation rules.
+IMAS-Validator is a tool to validate IMAS IDS's through the use of general and case specific validation rules.